hongxuanlee/version-update/README.md

   }
 ```

-    - Array: if input path not module path. will update sub file recursively, return array
+2.Array: if input path not module path. will update sub file recursively, return array

 ```
   [